seananderson/jackets/README.md

 `jackets` is an `R` package for manipulating and plotting yellow jacket RFID data from yellow jackets.
-This project is being led by Nathan Derstine as part of a Masters thesis at Simon Fraser University.
+This project is being led by Nathan Derstine as part of a PhD thesis at Simon Fraser University.

 The package can be installed and loaded with: